 Talk to employers.

-Some of the more health conscious, forward-thinking companies may jump at the chance to implement a preventive, health-focused program.
-After all, healthier employees equal a smaller price tag on employer health insurance—not to mention a more productive team.
-But, more traditional employers may need a little convincing.
-That’s why it’s important that you’re prepared to back up your pitch with cold, hard ROI data.
-During her talk at last year’s PPS conference, Dr. Heidi Ojha, PT, DOPT, spoke about her experiences with convincing employers to focus on employee health and wellness.
+Regardless of your stance on direct-to-employer, you should be prepared to sell your services to potential customers.
+During her talk at the 2017 PPS conference, Dr. Heidi Ojha, PT, DOPT, spoke about her experiences with convincing employers to focus on employee health and wellness.
 She stressed the importance of providing relevant data to employers to support your argument.
 Here are some examples:

 - Nearly 40% of deaths in the US can be avoided with preventive care.